jforget/raku-Hamilton2/doc/Hamilton.en.md

 ![Maps of Mayenne, Moselle and Cantal](Mayenne-Moselle-Cantal.png)

-With the method I used to  initialise the longitudes and latitudes for the departements, it  could not happen.
+With the method I used to  initialise the longitudes and latitudes for the departements,  a department  could not be  represented by  a point outside the  geographical limits of  the department.
 Even with  a very long dent, I would have chosen a point within the department.
 But if a region  had a  dent similar  in proportions  to Cantal's  or Moselle's dent, the average longitude and the average latitude could have placed the centre  of the  region inside  the dent  and outside  the region's borders.
 This is not the case  with the French regions (both the Y1970 ones and the Y2015 ones).

 On the other hand, it happens with [Maharadjah](https://boardgamegeek.com/image/82336/maharaja),